uccser/verto/docs/source/processors/panel.rst

 - ``title`` - Text to display as the panel's title.

+    - This is not given as a parameter within the ``{panel}`` tag, but rather as the first line of the panel with a Level 1 Heading.

 Optional Tag Parameters
 ***************************************

 - ``subtitle`` - Text to display as the panel's subtitle after the title.

+    - If given as set 'true' then the subtitle is the first Level 2 Heading within the panel.

 - ``expanded`` - A value to state the panel's state:

     - If given as 'true', the panel contains the CSS class ``panel-expanded`` to state it should be expanded on load.